860 Springton Road, Glenmoore, PA 19343

 where the Manor House provides a lovely and setting for weddings and your next memorable event.

 Within Springton’s historic landscape of fenced fields, stone walls and misty morning vistas is a preserved patchwork of colonial plantation, Industrial Revolution era scientific farm, Victorian tenant farm, and gentleman’s country estate.
-Its demonstration farming activity highlights best management practices, while staff interpret Chester County’s rich agricultural heritage with guided tours of the early 20th century dairy farm and the Agricultural Museum.
+Its demonstration farming activity highlights best management practices, while staff interpret Chester County’s rich agricultural heritage with guided tours of the early 20th century dairy farm and the Family Farm Museum.

 The barn complex consists of the Great Barn, sheep shed, goat shed, a roost and equipment shed.
 You may see horses, a miniature donkey, rabbits, calves, pigs, sheep, goats, chickens and peacocks.
 Guided tours of the Great Barn are available for groups of 10 or more.